 And as for the Kodiak Island Borough, the race for borough mayor will be contested.
 So far, it’s between the incumbent Scott Arndt and Assembly member Jared Griffin.
 For transparency, Griffin is the general manager of KMXT Radio.
 He does not have any editorial influence over news stories and he did not review this story before it was published.

-Griffin said he plans to not run for his Assembly seat and he won't be able to both once he officially files his paperwork to run for borough mayor.
+Griffin said he plans to not run for his Assembly seat and he won't be able to do both once he officially files his paperwork to run for borough mayor.

 So far, no one has filed paperwork or announced a candidacy for Griffin’s Assembly seat or incumbent Larry LeDoux’s.
-As of Tuesday, Aug.
-5, LeDoux has not filed to seek re-election for his Borough Assembly seat.
+As of Friday, Aug.
+8, LeDoux has not filed to seek re-election for his Borough Assembly seat.

 Candidates who miss the Aug.
 15 filing deadline can still run as a write-in.
 This year’s municipal election is on Oct.
 7.